 How to Get Started

-Using your DNA results, lifestyle data, and fitness goals, the FitnessGenes True Trait algorithm will give you personalized, actionable recommendations for optimal diet and exercise behaviors based on your body type.
+Using your genetic results, lifestyle data, and fitness goals, the True Trait algorithm will give you personalized, actionable recommendations for optimal diet and exercise behaviors based on your body type.
 Some of this analysis is based on genes seen in athletes who participate in endurance sports.

 |ACE||A gene for endurance|